Yi Yuksa: Work

-While Yi only wrote approximately forty poems, the fact that they have come to represent the resistance spirit of the Korean people against the Japanese colonial government has made his work famous in Korea.
+While Yi only wrote approximately forty poems, the fact that they represent the resistance spirit of the Korean people against the Japanese colonial government has made his work famous in Korea.
 In 1939, Yi published his most famous poem, "Green Grapes".
 Yi strove to write in the tradition of Korean lyric poetry, among other things writing in Hangul at a time during which this was banned by the Japanese government.
 Because of Japanese censorship, his writing had to employ symbol and metaphor, never directly commenting on Japanese colonialism or the issues that surrounded it.
 Nevertheless, his meaning was clear to Koreans, and because of this and his lyricism, his work continues to be included in school textbooks in Korea.

 "The Wide Plain" is perhaps the clearest example of Yi's ability to combine lyricism with anti-colonial sentiment: